The question, “Can dogs eat chicken bones” is a serious one.

 Be sure to check out some of our amazing food guidelines to know what is safe versus what is dangerous for your dogs!

-Can dogs eat chicken bones if they’re raw?
+Can dogs eat chicken bones if they are raw?

 Raw bones are generally better than cooked.
-But chicken bones are generally more soft and should therefore be avoided
+But chicken bones are generally softer and should therefore be avoided.

 Should dogs be given bones as treats?